-If you have an older video card with only 768 MB or even 512 MB, that's often still enough, though it may result in performance problems or even crashing on more recent versions of Windows.
+If you have an older video card with 1GB or less, that's often still enough to run Revit, though it may result in performance problems or even crashing on more recent versions of Windows.

 One of the reasons Intel's integrated graphics are slower is because they don't have large amounts of dedicated video memory of their own - they share the system RAM.
 Even if you have lots of system RAM, this way of sharing memory is much slower than dedicated video memory.

 Video card drivers are necessary for the operating system to work with the video card.
 Finding a driver version that will work flawlessly with Revit isn't always easy.
 If you do find one that works really well, you'll probably want to stick with it until it doesn't (new versions of Revit can bring you back to square one).
 This is one area where always having the latest updated driver isn't necessarily a good thing... new drivers may perform worse than older drivers.
 If you're working with two different versions of Revit, sometimes it can be a frustrating situation where one driver version works better with one version of Revit, while another driver version works better with a different version of Revit.
 In that case, you'll just have to make a choice.

 Video card drivers are generally provided in three ways: by the manufacturer of the chipset (i.e. Nvidia, AMD or Intel), or by the manufacturer of the video card (e.g. Asus, EVGA, etc.) or by the manufacturer of the computer (e.g. Dell, HP, etc.).
-In my experience, it's best to start with whoever made the chipset, i.e. Nvidia, AMD or Intel.
+For most users, it's best to start with whoever made the chipset, i.e. Nvidia, AMD or Intel.
 Nvidia and AMD update their drivers every few months... and computer and video card manufacturers often stop updating their versions of the drivers after a year or two.
 With desktops, you can use whatever supplier you want.
 However, laptop video cards may require a driver provided by the manufacturer of the laptop - in that case, you may not have much of a choice.